perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 ### Zero RPM

-AMD Radeon 5000 and 6000 series cards come from factory with Zero RPM function activated so that fans are stopped below a temperature (generally 60º), this makes them completely silent except when the graphics processor is demanded (tests , games, etc.).<br>
+AMD Radeon 5000 and 6000 series cards come from factory with Zero RPM function activated so that fans are stopped below a temperature (60º), this makes them completely silent except when graphics processor is demanded (tests, games, etc.).

 On my PC, for example, the base temperature in Windows is 35-40º and in macOS it is 50-55º.
 Although these are safe temperatures for daily use, some users would prefer to have values similar to those of Windows.

 The quickest and most effective way to achieve this is by disabling Zero RPM so that fans are spinning all the time and not just above a predefined temperature.
 However, this is very easy to do on Windows with the Radeon software but on macOS this option does not exist.

 ### SoftPowerPlayTable